harigih/STARLIGHT-BOT/README.md

 ban_user  - to ban a user.
 unban_user  - to unban a user.
-channel - to get list of total connected channels broadcast - to broadcast a message to all Eva Maria users
+channel - to get list of total connected channels broadcast - to broadcast a message to all STARLIGHT users
 ```

 ## Original Repo